ray155093/azure-docs.zh-tw/articles/sql-database/sql-database-xevent-code-event-file.md

 &nbsp;

-記下 PowerShell 指令碼結束時列印出的幾個具名值。您必須將這些值寫入第 2 階段的 Transact-SQL 指令碼。
+Take note of the few named values that the PowerShell script prints when it ends.
+You must edit those values into the Transact-SQL script that follows as phase 2.

-## 第 2 階段：使用 Azure 儲存體容器的 Transact-SQL 程式碼
+## <a name="phase-2:-transact-sql-code-that-uses-azure-storage-container"></a>Phase 2: Transact-SQL code that uses Azure Storage container

-- 在此程式碼範例的第 1 階段中，您執行了 PowerShell 指令碼來建立「Azure 儲存體」容器。
+- In phase 1 of this code sample, you ran a PowerShell script to create an Azure Storage container.
-- 接下來在第 2 階段中，下列 Transact-SQL 指令碼必須使用該容器。
+- Next in phase 2, the following Transact-SQL script must use the container.

-此指令碼是以可清除先前可能之執行結果的命令為開頭，並且可重複執行。
+The script starts with commands to clean up after a possible previous run, and is rerunnable.

-PowerShell 指令碼在結束時列印出幾個具名的值。您必須編輯 Transact-SQL 指令碼以使用這些值。在 Transact-SQL 指令碼中尋找 **TODO** 找出編輯點。
+The PowerShell script printed a few named values when it ended.
+You must edit the Transact-SQL script to use those values.
+Find **TODO** in the Transact-SQL script to locate the edit points.

-1. 開啟 SQL Server Management Studio (ssms.exe)。
+1. Open SQL Server Management Studio (ssms.exe).

-2. 連接到您的 Azure SQL Database 資料庫。
+2. Connect to your Azure SQL Database database.

-3. 按一下以開啟新的查詢窗格。
+3. Click to open a new query pane.

-4. 將下列 Transact-SQL 指令碼貼入查詢窗格。
+4. Paste the following Transact-SQL script into the query pane.

-5. 在指令碼中尋找每個 **TODO** 並進行適當的編輯。
+5. Find every **TODO** in the script and make the appropriate edits.

-6. 儲存並執行指令碼。
+6. Save, and then run the script.

 &nbsp;

-> [AZURE.WARNING] 上述 PowerShell 指令碼所產生的 SAS 金鑰值可能會以 '?' (問號) 開頭。當您在下列 T-SQL 指令碼中使用 SAS 金鑰時，您必須「移除前置 '?'」。否則您的動作可能會遭到安全性封鎖。
+> [AZURE.WARNING] The SAS key value generated by the preceding PowerShell script might begin with a '?' (question mark).
+When you use the SAS key in the following T-SQL script, you must *remove the leading '?'*.
+Otherwise your efforts might be blocked by security.

 &nbsp;